Law FAQ: My neighbor’s tree hangs over the property line. Do I have the right to cut back the branches?

 We find that it’s helpful to reach out sooner rather than later when an injury occurs.
 Early contact allows us to review what happened, look at the available details, and offer guidance on possible next steps.
 Waiting too long can make it harder to gather records, speak with witnesses, or review evidence.
 Even if someone is unsure whether they have a claim, speaking with our highly trained and experienced professionals early gives us the chance to point them in the right direction.

 We suggest focusing first on safety and medical care.
 After that, collecting photos, saving damaged items, and gathering witness names can be helpful.
 Keeping copies of medical records and bills is also important.
-When possible, contacting an attorney early in the process helps us preserve details that might be lost over time.
-These initial actions give us a clearer view of what happened and support the person’s claim moving forward.
+When possible, contacting an attorney early in the process helps us preserve evidence details that might be lost over time.
+These initial actions give our personal injury lawyer a clearer view of what happened and support the person’s claim moving forward.

 Each state has a deadline for starting a case, often referred to as the statute of limitations.
 Once that window closes, it becomes much harder to move forward.
-Since these time limits vary, we encourage individuals to reach out promptly so we can review the timeline and determine the available options.
+Since these time limits vary, we encourage individuals to reach out promptly so we can review the timeline and determine the available options to file a personal injury lawsuit.
+In Tennessee, the statute of limitations to file a personal injury claim is 1 year from the date of the accident.

 Move Forward Today